PaulFrankling/PaulFrankling-online-cv/README.md

     * As a First Time Visitor, I want to navigate easily around the website to find content.

       1. The navigation bar shows clear options in which section to go on the page.
+I implemented a fixed-top navigation bar which is very helpful for the user moving to another area of the page.

     * As a First Time Visitor, I want to locate social media links to further legitamise the profile and allow the employer to see myself in a different capacity.